 Public Comment

-The purpose of public comment is to allow residents/public to address items that may or may not be on the agenda.
+The purpose of public comment at the beginning of the meeting is to allow residents/public to address items that may or may not be on the agenda.
 Residents/public requesting to address the Council will be asked to complete a written comment form and present it to the City Recorder.
 In general, the chair will allow an individual two minutes to address the Council.
 A spokesperson, recognized as representing a group in attendance, may be allowed up to five minutes but no other member of the group will be allowed to speak.
 At the conclusion of the public comment time, the chair may direct staff to assist the citizen on the issue presented; direct the residents/public to the proper administrative department(s); or take no action.
 Residents/public may also submit electronic comments which may be read into the record and the reading shall be subject to the same time limitations set forth above.

 Treasurer Report.